cosmicjs/user-management/README.md

 #User Management
 This is an example of a user management app built using Node.js and [Cosmic JS](https://cosmicjs.com).
-User information is stored in the [Cosmic JS CMS API](https://cosmicjs.com).
-Sign up for Cosmic JS to add, edit and remove user data in your Cosmic JS dashboard.
+User information is stored in the [Cosmic JS CMS API](https://cosmicjs.com) for easy adding, editing and extending in your Cosmic JS dashboard.

 ##Demo
 [Click here to view a demo](http://user-management.cosmicapp.co)